Aarhus University Seal

 English B

-History B or History of Ideas B or Comtemporary History B or Social Science B
+History B or History of Ideas B or Contemporary History B or Social Science B

 If you do not meet the level requirements, you can supplement subject levels.